Undergraduate Curriculum and Degree and Certificate Requirements

 The goal of Designated Written Communication courses is to help students develop writing skills that are appropriate to a specific discipline, which will normally be the student’s major field of study.
 Designated Written Communication courses must be upper-division courses that involve intensive instruction in at least one form of writing oriented toward a specific audience; at least one significant written assignment, on which the student receives substantial instructor feedback during the drafting and revision stages; and an introduction to the practice of sustained professional writing in a field and the best practices and conventions in that field.
 PREREQUISITE: Contemporary Composition course.
 Consult the Designations Course List for a complete list of Designated Written Communication courses.

-Magis Core Foundations courses
+Magis Core Foundations Courses

 Foundations